Terms in bold are defined in the Glossary of the Instructions for Form 990.

 needed to complete an earlier part.
 Certain later parts of the form must first be completed in order to complete earlier parts.

 In general, first complete the core form, and then complete alphabetically Schedules A–N and Schedule R, except as provided below.
-Schedule O should be completed
+Schedule O (Form 990 or 990-EZ),

 A public charity described in section 170(b)(1)(A)(iv), 170(b)(1)(A)(vi), or 509(a)(2) that is not within its initial five years of existence should first complete Part II or III of Schedule A (Form 990 or 990-EZ) to ensure that it continues to qualify as a public